 Let me get the “serious” stuff out of the way first.

-I am strong, a good listener and I strive to hold space when clients and friends are in need.
+Hence, I am strong, a good listener and I can hold space when clients and friends are in need.
+I am calm in stressful situations and I can easily adjust to what is needed in each situation.

 Whew, now that we’ve covered that, I’ll share with you the other important things about who I am and what I’m really about.